Colon and rectal cancers

-Timing: Follow-up care is recommended for the 5 years following treatment.
+- Timing.
+Follow-up care is recommended for the 5 years following treatment.
 80% of colorectal cancer recurrences are discovered 2 to 3 years after surgery, and 95% of recurrences are found within 5 years.
 In addition to checking for signs of cancer, follow-up care can help monitor for any long-term side effects from treatment.
 Discuss with your health care provider what type of follow-up care you may need after 5 years.

-Physical Examination: You should see your provider for a physical examination every 3 to 6 months for the first 5 years after treatment is completed.
+- Physical Examination.
+You should see your provider for a physical examination every 3 to 6 months for the first 5 years after treatment is completed.

-CEA Blood Test: Carcinoembryonic antigen (CEA) levels should be measured every 3 to 6 months for 5 years.
+- CEA Blood Test.
+Carcinoembryonic antigen (CEA) levels should be measured every 3 to 6 months for 5 years.
 CEA is a protein that is found in the blood and is associated with cancer.
 High CEA levels in the blood may indicate that the cancer has recurred or has spread to other parts of the body.

-Imaging Tests: A computerized tomography (CT) scan of the abdomen and chest should be performed every year for the first 3 years after treatment.
+- Imaging Tests.
+A computerized tomography (CT) scan of the chest, abdomen, and pelvis should be performed every year for the first 3 to 5 years after treatment.
 (People at higher risk for recurrence should get a CT scan every 6 to 12 months during this time.)
 For rectal cancer, a pelvic CT scan is recommended every 6 to 12 months for the first 3 years, and then every year for the 4th and 5th year.

-Colonoscopy and Rectosigmoidoscopy: You will need a colonoscopy 1 year after surgery.
+- Colonoscopy.
+You will need a colonoscopy 1 year after surgery, and if normal, repeated 3 years later.
 After that, most people will have a colonoscopy once every 5 years.
 However, if your colonoscopy reveals polyps or other abnormal findings, you may need more frequent screenings.

-Healthy Lifestyle: Be sure to follow measures to promote good health.
+Be sure to follow measures to promote good health.
 This includes:

 In the earliest stages of colorectal cancer (stage 0 and some stage I cases) polyps can be removed during a colonoscopy in a procedure called a polypectomy.
-Early-stage superficial cancers that are not deep can also be removed through excision, where the cancer is cut out and removed during colonoscopy.
+Early-stage superficial cancers that are not deep can also be removed through excision during colonoscopy.
 Unlike colectomy, these procedures do not involve cutting through the abdominal wall.

-Surgical removal of the tumor (resection) along with any affected surrounding tissue is the standard initial treatment for potentially curable colorectal cancers (cancers that have not spread beyond the colon or lymph nodes).
-Adjuvant (following surgery) chemotherapy or radiation treatment may also be given.
+Surgical removal of the tumor (resection) is the standard initial treatment for potentially curable colorectal cancers (cancers that have not spread beyond the colon or lymph nodes).

 Unless colon cancer is very advanced, most tumors are removed by an operation known as colectomy:

-The Surgical Approach: The standard technique for a colectomy is open, invasive surgery.
+The standard technique for a colectomy is open, invasive surgery.
 Laparoscopy, sometimes called "keyhole surgery," is a newer, and less invasive, method:

-Recuperation and Side Effects: After a colectomy, you will need to stay in the hospital until you regain normal bowel function and can eat and drink normally.
+After a colectomy, you will need to stay in the hospital until you regain normal bowel function and can eat and drink normally.
 The hospital stay is usually about 4 to 7 days.
-You will first be fed through a tube, and then transition to a liquid diet followed by soft, low-fiber foods and eventually normal foods.
+You will first be on a liquid diet followed by soft, low-fiber foods and eventually normal foods.
 There are usually no dietary restrictions after recovery.

-Colectomy is abdominal surgery and it is normal to feel weak for several weeks afterwards.
+Any abdominal surgery may be associated with post operative fatigue and weakness.
 Daily short walks with increasing distances are encouraged.
 It may take 4 to 6 weeks for full recovery.

-A colostomy is performed to bypass or remove the lower colon and rectum.
+A colostomy or ileostomy is performed to bypass the colon and rectum.
 Colostomy is a surgical procedure that brings one end of the large intestine out through the abdominal wall.
+(An ileostomy brings the small intestines to the abdominal wall.)
 The surgeon creates a passage, called a stoma, through the abdominal wall that is connected to the colon.

 Feces and gas moving through the intestine pass through the stoma and drain into a special colostomy bag (ostomy pouch) that is attached to the stoma.
 The bag needs to be emptied several times a day.
 You will be taught how to keep the area around the stoma clean so as to avoid infection.

-Usually the colostomy is temporary and can be reversed by a second operation after about 3 to 6 months.
-Less commonly, if the rectum and sphincter muscles in the rectum need to be removed, the colostomy is permanent.
+The colostomy may be temporary and reversed by a second operation after about 3 to 6 months.
+If the rectum and sphincter muscles in the rectum need to be removed, the colostomy is typically permanent.
 The need for colostomies (especially permanent ones) is higher after surgery for rectal cancer than for colon cancer.

 Surgical treatments for cancer in the rectum are complex since they involve muscles and tissue that are critical for urinary, bowel, and sexual function.